abrahammenendez/abrahammenendez/README.md

 - 📚 Courses I've taken.
 - 🏆 Challenges/katas/golf.

-FYI most of my professional work is done with company-specific accounts (e.g. [@abraham-menendez-maersk](https://github.com/abraham-menendez-maersk)).
+FYI some of my professional work is done with company-specific accounts (e.g. [@abraham-menendez-maersk](https://github.com/abraham-menendez-maersk)).

 See you around,\
 Abraham